Social responsibility? Surely yes!

 Green & clean

 The UNIQA Group also sets a clear example in environmental issues.
-Environmentally friendly behaviour is rewarded with sustainable insurance products such as SafeLine car insurance, and unit-linked life insurance provides customers with the option of investing their in sustainable funds.
+Environmentally friendly behaviour is rewarded with sustainable insurance products such as SafeLine car insurance, and unit-linked life insurance provides customers with the option of investing their premiums in sustainable funds.

 In 2008, UNIQA Tower was one of the first buildings in Europe to receive the EU Green Building Certificate, along with the Facility Prize awarded by M+W Zander Facility Management GmbH for the best cost/benefit ratio; it was also awarded the LEEDS Certificate by the U.S. Green Building Council.
 Since that beginning, the Group has always believed that it has a duty to be an environmental pioneer.
 The Company procures 100 per cent of the power it requires in Austria from suppliers that have the “Green Electricity” certification, while the use of heat pumps decreases CO2 emissions by 84 tonnes per year, and 33 per cent of the power for heating and cooling comes from geothermal sources – not to mention the fact that the UNIQA Tower uses 40 per cent less energy than comparable office buildings.